-Each faculty member is expected to keep abreast of current developments in their field of scholarship and to contribute to the expansion of knowledge in that field.
-The expectation at the time of hiring is that scholarship will be a significant part of the activities of all members of the faculty.
+Each tenured and tenure-track faculty member is expected to keep abreast of current developments in their field of scholarship and to contribute to the expansion of knowledge in that field.
+The expectation at the time of hiring is that scholarship will be a significant part of the activities of all tenured and tenure-track members of the faculty.
 Thus, evidence of ongoing scholarship must be demonstrated as a core component of the candidate's dossier at all times of formal review.